ChristianDaza/Hangman/README.md

 Please enter a letter:l

 ```
-If the guess is correct the corresponding underscore will be switched to guessed letter, if not the user will lose a live.
+If the guess is correct the corresponding underscore will be switched to the guessed letter, if not the user will lose a live.
 ```
 Good guess! l is in the word
 ['l', '_', '_', '_']